Elham Manea

-Prof. Dr. Manea is a regular guest in Arabic news channels and talk shows such as BBC Arabic and Al Hurra.
+Manea is a regular guest in Arabic news channels and talk shows such as BBC Arabic and Al Hurra.
 She has been also featured as a commentator in Swiss news, radio and TV.

 Background and academic Research

-Elham Manea graduated from Kuwait University in 1989 with a bachelor's degree in political science and American University in 1995 with a master's degree in comparative politics.
+Manea graduated from Kuwait University in 1989 with a bachelor's degree in political science and American University in 1995 with a master's degree in comparative politics.
 Manea is a Fulbright scholar who holds a Venia Legendi (Habilitation) and a PhD degree in political science from the University of Zurich.
 She was officially promoted to a titular professor in February 2023.